 (a) “Specified Entity” means in relation to Party A, none; and in relation to Party B, none.

+(b) The “Cross Default” provisions of Section 5(a)(vi), as amended, will apply to Party A, and will apply to Party B.

+(1) Section 5(a)(vi) is amended by deleting in the seventh line thereof ", or becoming capable at such time of being declared,".

+(2) The term "Cross Default" shall exclude any default that results solely from: (1) wire transfer difficulties; (2) an administrative or operational error or omission (so long as sufficient funds are available); or (3) the general lack of availability, by reason of exchange controls or other similar government action, of the currency in which the Specified Indebtedness is denominated.
+The preceding sentence shall apply only if (A) funds were available to such party, any Credit Support Provider of such party, or any applicable Specified Entity of such party, as the case may be, to enable the party to make the relevant payment when due, and (B) the party makes the relevant payment within three (3) Local Business Days after such transfer difficulties have been corrected, the error or omission has been discovered, or such currency becomes available.

-(b) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.“Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $5,000,000 (or its equivalent in another currency); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.
+“Threshold Amount” means: with respect to Party A, U.S. $25,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $25,000,000 (or its equivalent in another currency).

 (c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.